duncan-r/SHIP/docs/source/overview.rst

 Other row_data key's are specific to what they do.
 For example with a UsbprBridge::

-   orifice_rows = usbpr.row_data['culvert'] # bridge culvert data
+   culver_rows = usbpr.row_data['culvert'] # bridge culvert data
    opening_rows = usbpr.row_data['opening'] # bridge opening data

 That's the end of this short introduction on the fmp package.
-There's obviously a lot more you can do; we havn't covered reading .ief files yet and we haven't really looked at updating or adding new content.
+There's obviously a lot more you can do; we haven't covered reading .ief files yet and we haven't really looked at updating or adding new content.
 For the .ief files you will want to have a look at :ref:`Ief-top` and for more on dealing with .dat files and .ied files :ref:`DatCollection-top`.
+You can also find more information on :ref:`rowdatacollection-top` here.

 Tuflow